polyipseity/information/special/academia/HKUST/ECON 2103/questions.md

 > 1. The selling price is $65&nbsp;000 if the transmission works, otherwise $57&nbsp;000.
 > 2. The selling price is $60&nbsp;000 if the transmission works, otherwise $55&nbsp;000.
 >
-> - solution: {{1: repair and sell; 2: sell}}
+> - solution: {@{1: repair and sell; 2: sell}@}
-> - explanation: {{Do not consider the already spent $10&nbsp;000 as it is a sunk cost.
+> - explanation: {@{Do not consider the already spent $10&nbsp;000 as it is a sunk cost.
 Only consider the marginal profit, which is the selling price, perhaps subtracted by the repair cost if you decide to repair the transmission.
-The decision for which the marginal profit is higher is what you should do.}}
+The decision for which the marginal profit is higher is what you should do.}@}

 <!-- markdownlint MD028 -->

 > Q4.
 How many chicken wings should a perfectly rational person buy and eat?
 The chicken wings cost $5 each.
 >
-> - solution: {{The person should keep buying and eating chicken wings until the satisfaction the person gets from buying and eating an extra chicken wing (_marginal benefit_) is lower than its cost $5 (_marginal cost_).
-We assume that the _marginal benefit_ decreases the more chicken wings the person eats, because the person will get increasingly full. <p> By following the above, this maximizes the _net benefit_, i.e. _total benefit_ subtracted by _total cost_.}}
+> - solution: {@{The person should keep buying and eating chicken wings until the satisfaction the person gets from buying and eating an extra chicken wing (_marginal benefit_) is lower than its cost $5 (_marginal cost_).
+We assume that the _marginal benefit_ decreases the more chicken wings the person eats, because the person will get increasingly full. <p> By following the above, this maximizes the _net benefit_, i.e. _total benefit_ subtracted by _total cost_.}@}

 <!-- markdownlint MD028 -->